What's the problem?

 $$ \left( \frac{k}{4}, \frac{1}{4}\cdot (1 + 2 + .. + (k - 1)) \cdot \frac{1}{4 - 1} \right) $$

-How do we know that the final point, always lands at the midpoint of AB?
+Why does the final point always land at the midpoint of AB?

 X coordinate of the midpoint.

-First Adding.
-When we place the curves next to each other, each segment spans 1 unit in the x direction.
-Hence, the unscaled (scaled down) version of the curve spans n units in the x direction.
+First, before scaling, each segment spans 1 unit in the x direction.
+So the unscaled curve spans n units in the x direction.

 When it was 2 points, it spans 2 units in the x direction.
 When it was 3 points, it spans 3 units in the x direction.
-So, when it is n points, it spans n units in the x direction.
+With n points, it spans n units in the x direction.

-When we scale down by a factor n, the x coordinate of the final point should be 1 which is that of line AB here.
+After scaling down by n, the x coordinate of the final point is 1, matching the x coordinate of line AB.

 Y coordinate of the midpoint.